py5coding/py5book/integrations/matplotlib.md

 ### Creating Colormaps

-You are not limited to matplotlib's build-in colormaps.
+You are not limited to matplotlib's built-in colormaps.
 If you like, you can pass [](/reference/sketch_color_mode) a matplotlib Colormap object from one of
 [matplotlib's 3rd party libraries](https://matplotlib.org/mpl-third-party/#colormaps-and-styles)